KhronosGroup/Vulkan-Samples/samples/extensions/fragment_shader_barycentric/README.md

 # Fragment shader barycentric

-Fragment shader barycentric feature provides support for accessing the barycentric coordinates (linear and perspective) in the fragment shader and vertex attribute with `pervertexEXT` decoration.
+Fragment shader barycentric feature provides support for accessing the barycentric coordinates (linear and perspective) in the fragment shader and vertex attribute with the `pervertexEXT` decoration.

 ## Overview